What Does It Mean to Be Human?

 Embracing Our Limits

 One important truth the Bible teaches is that being human means having limits.
 We can’t do everything.
 We get tired, we need help, we make mistakes.
-That’s not a flaw—it’s how God made us.
+That’s not a flaw—it’s how G-d made us.

 In today’s world, some people try to overcome those limits through technology or self-reinvention.
-But the Bible tells us: Real strength comes from depending on God.
+But the Bible tells us: Real strength comes from depending on G-d.
 Our limits are there to draw us closer to Him—not to be erased.

 Equal Value, Beautiful Differences